Frequently Asked Questions

 Many homeowners come into our stores looking to purchase a wood stove or insert.
 Burning wood has been a part of our “human nature” since the dawn of time.
 And since that time, humans have known one simple fact about burning wood: dry wood burns better!

 However, freshly cut wood can contain as much as 50% – 80% moisture by weight.
 If you have ever seen wood “spitting” and steaming when thrown into the fire, that’s an indication that the wood is still wet.
-In fact, when wood is wet (>35% moisture content), over 1/2 the energy content of the wood is lost boiling the water out of the wood itself.
+In fact, when the wood is wet (>35% moisture content), over 1/2 the energy content of the wood is lost boiling the water out of the wood itself.
 This means that you have to burn twice as much wood as necessary to generate the desired heat.
 In addition, burning wet wood results in a COLD draft in the chimney since the energy lost in boiling the water out of the wood is not available to heat the draft.
 This results in stoves that are difficult to light, back “puff” into the home, and substantial creosote being generated in the chimney.

 Buying Cord Wood to Burn